Human Services Agency Funding

 • Report: Quarterly invoicing and program impact are required.
 Agencies provide number of Renton residents served, service units provided, and demographics of clients served.

-Renton's six priority areas for funding
+Renton's priority areas for funding

 Previous year funding allocations